Welfare Guarantees in Schelling Segregation: Abstract

 \section{Abstract}

-Schelling's model is an influential model that reveals how individual perceptions and incentives can lead to racial segregation.
+Schelling's model is an influential model that reveals how individual perceptions and incentives can lead to residential segregation.
 Inspired by a recent stream of work, we study welfare guarantees and complexity in this model with respect to several welfare measures.
-First, we show that while maximizing the social welfare is NP-hard, computing an assignment with approximately half of the maximum welfare can be done in polynomial time.
-We then consider Pareto optimality and introduce two new optimality notions, and establish mostly tight bounds on the worst-case welfare loss for assignments satisfying these notions.
-In addition, we show that for trees, it is possible to decide whether there exists an assignment that gives every agent a positive utility in polynomial time; moreover, when every node in the topology has degree at least $2$, such an assignment always exists and can be found efficiently.
+First, we show that while maximizing the social welfare is NP-hard, computing an assignment of agents to the nodes of any topology graph with approximately half of the maximum welfare can be done in polynomial time.
+We then consider Pareto optimality, introduce two new optimality notions based on it, and establish mostly tight bounds on the worst-case welfare loss for assignments satisfying these notions as well as the complexity of computing such assignments.
+In addition, we show that for tree topologies, it is possible to decide whether there exists an assignment that gives every agent a positive utility in polynomial time; moreover, when every node in the topology has degree at least $2$, such an assignment always exists and can be found efficiently.